 We all know the cucumber is incredibly high in water (up to 95%!), and it therefore helps to refresh and rehydrate all the cells in our body.
 Cucumbers also have most of the vitamins we need in a day – given you leave the nutrient-rich peel on the cucumber.
 For a refreshing drink try adding cucumber to a glass of water and spritz some lemon or lime juice in there too!
 Let this sit for an hour before drinking.

 Cucumbers contain a hormone needed by cells of the pancreas (beta cells) to produce insulin (beta cells in the pancreas produce the hormone insulin).
-A study found that rats who were given an aqueous extract of cucumbers had significant increases in body weight, liver glycogen and serum insulin levels and decreases in blood glucose, glycosylated hemoglobin levels, total cholesterol and serum triglycerides.
-In addition, the cucumber extract resulted in HDL cholesterol being significantly increased (8).
+A study found that rats who were given an aqueous extract of cucumbers had significant increases in liver glycogen and serum insulin levels and decreases in blood glucose, glycosylated hemoglobin levels, total cholesterol and serum triglycerides.
+In addition, the cucumber extract increased HDL (“good”) cholesterol levels (8).

 Cucumber, a natural diuretic, helps to lower blood pressure in our arteries.
 Foods that are high in potassium, magnesium and fibre can help reduce blood pressure, and these minerals are most readily found in the cucumber.
 Cucumbers also contain Vitamins A and K, caffein acid, folate, Vitamin C (powerful antioxidant that can help lower blood pressure), and silica.
 All of these compounds have been found to significantly reduce and regulate blood pressure, and thus makes cucumbers great for treating both low and high blood pressure.